The Undertaker: Personal life

-Appearances and references in external media forums
+In other media

-Calaway made his film debut as Hutch in the 1991 film Suburban Commando.
+Calaway made his acting debut as Hutch in the 1991 film Suburban Commando.
 He had guest roles on Poltergeist: The Legacy and Celebrity Deathmatch.
-In 2002, Calaway appeared out of character on the Canadian sports show Off the Record with Michael Landsberg.
+In 2002, he appeared on the Canadian sports show Off the Record with Michael Landsberg.

-On January 15, 2022, 45th and former United States President Donald Trump used Undertaker's theme music as part of his "Save America" rally held in Florence, Arizona.
-The song that was played, entitled "The Graveyard Symphony", incorporates funeral bell tolls and was created by WWE composer Jim Johnston as an embellished remix of Frédéric Chopin's "Funeral March".
-During the rally, the song was accompanied with a music video playing on big-screen monitors, advancing through multitudes of scenes intended to alarm the public of looming danger resulting from the presidency of Joe Biden (46th and current President of the United States).
+On January 15, 2022, Donald Trump used The Undertaker's theme music as part of his "Save America" rally held in Florence, Arizona.
+The song that was played incorporates funeral bell tolls and was created by WWE composer Jim Johnston as an embellished remix of "Funeral March".
+During the rally, the song was accompanied by a music video playing on large screens, advancing through multitudes of scenes intended to alarm the public of looming danger resulting from the presidency of Trump's successor Joe Biden.
 The song continued to play out for 30 seconds following the attack ad against Biden, ending just short of Trump making his entrance.
-Other than his music being played, Undertaker was not reported to have any association with the affair.
+Other than his music being played, Calaway was not reported to have any association with the affair, though he had previously donated to Trump's campaign in 2020 and would later endorse him in 2024.